DHTMLX/scheduler-docs/data/howtostart_ruby.md

 All actions return a JSON response containing the type of the performed operation or "error" if something went wrong.

 Note that a response for the "insert" action also contains a database id of the new record.
 It will be applied on the client side, so the new item could be mapped to the database entity.

 Step 8.
 Initializing Scheduler
 --------------------------

-The last thing we have to do is to put the following code into the &#60;script&#62;&#60;/script&#62; part of the *app/views/home/index.html.erb* file.
+The last thing you have to do is to put the following code into the &#60;script&#62;&#60;/script&#62; part of the *app/views/home/index.html.erb* file.

 ~~~js
 scheduler.config.xml_date="%Y-%m-%d %H:%i";